Central Texas Games to Watch: Week 1

 Jonah Ross will be Mart’s quarterback after playing wide receiver last season while sophomore Ja’Deriun Bell will be a big factor in the running game.
 Brandon Lundy is a top receiver after making 39 catches for 651 yards and 11 touchdowns last season.

-Chisum’s slot-T offense is guided by dual-threat quarterback Matthew Griffith, and a young defense features linebacker Jaime Froese, who collected four sacks last season.
+Chisum’s slot-T offense is guided by dual-threat quarterback Matthew Griffith, and a young defense features linebacker Jamie Froese, who collected four sacks last season.

 Waco High (0-10) at Fort Worth Southwest (5-6)